 Do not declaw

-The first thing pet owners think of when they start suffering from scratching pets is to declaw them.
+The first thing pet owners think of when they start experiencing scratching pets is to declaw them.
 Declawing your cat is the most painful thing you can put your cat through.
-It is so painful that some countries have made declawing surgeries illegal.
-To declaw a cat, a surgeon cuts out the claws by removing the borne from the back right to the front muscle.
-It is more like making your cat lame.
+It is so painful that some countries have made declawing illegal.
+Declawing is surgery where the claw and end bone of each toe are amputated.
+Declawed cats often suffer from chronic pain.

 The healing process after declawing is also a risky process.
 A cat still must use its wounded legs to walk to the litter box and to do other basic things.
 This will be painful.